-As shown in the accompanying budgetary comparison schedule - general fund, for the year ended June 30, 2020, the School's actual general fund revenues were below the final budget by approximately \$271,000, primarily as a result of the actual general fund revenue not including capital outlay revenue, which is included in the capital outlay fund for financial reporting purposes.
-General fund expenditures were below the final budget by approximately \$2,069,000, primarily because actual debt service expenditures are included in the debt service fund for financial reporting purposes.
-Fiscal services exceeded the budget by approximately \$113,000 due to increases in payroll provider fees and online processing fees for preschool and after school care payments that were not budgeted.
-The other variances were within Management's expectations.
+As shown in the accompanying budgetary comparison schedule - general fund, for the year ended June 30, 2021, the School's actual general fund revenues were below the final budget by approximately \$967,000, primarily as a result of the actual general fund revenue not including capital outlay revenue, which is included in the capital outlay fund for financial reporting purposes.
+In addition, the budget included certain grant revenue, which actual expenditures are reported in the special revenue funds.
+General fund expenditures were below the final budget by approximately, primarily because actual debt service expenditures are included in the debt service fund for financial reporting purposes.
+Community services expenditures were lower than anticipated, primarily as a result of COVID-19.
+Fiscal services were budgeted lower than actual.
+Capital outlay was not included in the budget.
+The notes to the accompanying budgetary comparison schedule - general fund also include a budgetary comparison schedule for all of the governmental funds combined